 The care professional may also use the remote patient monitoring platform to push health and wellness advice, care management tips and other resources to the patient, based on trends spotted in the patient-gathered data.
 By creating a more complete record, the care professional can gain a better understanding of a patient's overall health and develop a care plan that more closely adheres to a patient's life.
 Further, the analysis of the data collected through national (or regional) electronic medical records, diagnostic information gathered through imaging equipment and personal medical and health devices enhances the medical decision-making process and empowers patients to take a more active role in managing their personal health, attaining better health outcomes.
 With mHealth tools and platforms, telehealth and remote patient monitoring platforms have the potential to extend care management and coordination outside the healthcare organisation and into the patient's home.
-In addition, the increase of available connected devices in the hospital and home environments provides the opportunity to deliver highly personalised, accessible and on-time healthcare costs and save lives.
+In addition, the increase of available connected devices in the hospital and home environments provides the opportunity to deliver highly personalised, accessible and on-time healthcare services, reduce the number of visits and hospitalisations, eliminate unnecessary waste, contain healthcare costs and save lives.